-Named a “Towsley Research Scholar” was Aaron Putzke, assistant professor of biology.
+Named a “Towsley Research Scholar” was Beth Anderson, assistant professor of chemistry.

-The “Janet L. Andersen Excellence in Teaching Awards” were presented to Billy Mayer, professor of art, and Sonja Trent-Brown, associate professor of psychology.
+The “Janet L. Andersen Excellence in Teaching Award” was presented to Mike Seymour, professor of chemistry.

-The “Ruth and John Reed Faculty Achievement Awards” were presented to Andy Nakajima, associate professor of nursing and chairperson of the department, and Fred Johnson, associate professor of history.
+The “Ruth and John Reed Faculty Achievement Awards” were presented to Susan Dunn, associate professor of nursing and chairperson of the department, and Fred Johnson, associate professor of history.

-The “Academic Computing Advisory Team (ACAT) Innovation Award” was presented to Barry Bandstra, who is the Evert J. and Hattie E. Blekkink Professor of Religion.
+The “Academic Computing Advisory Team (ACAT) Innovation Award” was presented to Will Polik, who is the Edward and Elizabeth Hofma Professor of Chemistry and chairperson of the department.